Doctorate: Higher doctorates

 In terms of number of institutions offering the awards, the most common doctorates of this type in UKCGE surveys carried out in 2008 and 2013 were the Doctor of Science (DSc), Doctor of Letters (DLitt), Doctor of Law (LLD), Doctor of Music (DMus) and Doctor of Divinity (DD); in the 2008 survey the Doctor of Technology (DTech) tied with the DD.
 The DSc was offered by all 49 responding institutions in 2008 and 15 out of 16 in 2013 and the DLitt by only one less in each case, while the DD was offered in 10 responding institutions in 2008 and 3 in 2013.
 In terms of number of higher doctorates awarded (not including honorary doctorates) the DSc was most popular, but the number of awards was very low: the responding institutions had averaged an award of at most one earned higher doctorate per year over the period 2003–2013.

+Award of substantive higher doctorates remain relatively rare, due to many people not being aware of them or due to the fact that people think they are only given out as honorary degrees on graduation day.
+This has led to many institutions no longer offering/awarding them as substantive degrees.
+Those that do still offer them often do not openly advertise or promote them due to the costs of having to examine for them as well as the lack of interest in them from academic staff members who might view holding a professorship the pinnacle of their careers rather than holding a higher doctorate.